2018 PRO Chess League season: Super Saturday and Super Sunday

 For 2018, the PCL introduced a new match format which allowed teams to play outside of their division.
-In these matches, each team played one single four-game match against eight other teams on Saturday, and another eight on Sunday.
-Once every team had played sixteen other teams, the total match points were added up.
-The following prizes were given:
+In these matches, each team played one single four-game match against eight other teams.
+The standings were decided on game points, with the top 6 teams being awarded a match win and teams finishing 7th-10th being awarded a match draw.
+In addition, the winning team was awarded a $500 bonus.